cran/JSmediation/README.md

 ## Contributing

-Contributions are absolutly welcome.
+Contributions are absolutely welcome.
 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/cedricbatailler/JSmediation/blob/master/CODE_OF_CONDUCT.md).